-Your PCP helps coordinate your care, including when you need to see a specialist or other providers.

-For some services, your PCP, or other provider, may need to get approval in advance from us.
-This is called getting a prior authorization.

-Whenever you have a question or concern regarding obtaining care from specialists and other network providers, talk to your Primary Care Provider or call Member Services (phone numbers printed on the back cover of this booklet).
-Please refer to Chapter 4, Section 2.1 for information about covered services that require prior authorization.
+Your PCP helps coordinate your care, including when you need to see a specialist or other provider.
+For some services, your PCP or other provider, may need to get approval in advance from us.
+This is called a Prior Authorization.
+Whenever you have a question or concern regarding obtaining care from specialists or other network providers, talk to your PCP or call Member Services (phone numbers printed on the back cover of this booklet).